joarreola/ETAMessages/README.md

     - Don't update pin, display, or mapView in pollRemote().
 Do instead in getEtaDistance().
     - Undo previous.
 Do UI updates in pollRemote().
+    - Take in a userUUID: String parameter in fetchRemote() and pollRemote().
+      Pass in to cloudRemote.fetchRecord().

   - MapUpdate.swift
     Manage mapView updates for remote-user pin, map centering and spanning, and